ropensci/roweb3/content/blog/2024-05-24-news-may-2024/index.md

 ## rOpenSci HQ
 ### rOpenSci in the Research Organization Registry

-rOpenSci was added to the [Research Organization Registry](https://ror.org/), a global, community-led registry of open persistent identifiers for research organizations, in its lates [release](https://github.com/ror-community/ror-updates/releases/tag/v1.46).
+rOpenSci was added to the [Research Organization Registry](https://ror.org/) (ROR) in its latest [release](https://github.com/ror-community/ror-updates/releases/tag/v1.46).
+The ROR is  a global, community-led registry of open persistent identifiers for research organizations.
 ROR IDs help link and disambiguate metadata about organizations in the scholarly record, much like DOIs and ORCiDs do for manuscripts and researchers.
-[Linked metadata is rOpenSci's love language!](/blog/2018/03/16/thanking-reviewers-in-metadata/).
-Find us at <https://ror.org/019jywm96>.
+[Linked metadata is rOpenSci's love language ❤️ !](/blog/2018/03/16/thanking-reviewers-in-metadata/) Find us at <https://ror.org/019jywm96>.

 ### What are the rOpenSci Champions up to now?

-Our champions and mentors have been carrying out various programmed activities.
+Our Champions and mentors have been carrying out various programmed activities.
 The first stage of the program has a very important training component.
-This year, we divided the training into a technical and community track, with several one to two-hour sessions we share here with the open material.
+This year, we divided the training into technical and community tracks, with several one to two-hour sessions each.
+Here, you can find the openly available material for each session.

 The Technical Track is focused on good software and package development practices:

-* [Beautiful Code, Because We’re Worth It!.](https://stylish-code.netlify.app/#/) a one-hour session to present [good practices on writing code](/blog/2024/02/22/beautiful-code/).
+* [Beautiful Code, Because We’re Worth It!](https://stylish-code.netlify.app/#/): a 1-hour session on [good practices for  writing code](/blog/2024/02/22/beautiful-code/).

 * [Package Development: The Mechanics](https://rpkgdev-mechanics-2024.netlify.app/): three 2-hour sessions for beginners to demystify the creation of an R package.

-* [Package Development: Not Rocket Science](https://rpkgdev-rocket-2024.netlify.app/).
-Two-hour hands-on workshop for advanced R package development with several tips and tricks.
+* [Package Development: Not Rocket Science](https://rpkgdev-rocket-2024.netlify.app/): a 2-hour hands-on workshop for advanced R package development with tips and tricks.

-* [How rOpenSci Performs Peer Review](https://github.com/maurolepore/ropensci-review).
-Two-hour workshop to showcase and discuss how rOpenSci communicates, builds, and reviews software.
+* [How rOpenSci Performs Peer Review](https://github.com/maurolepore/ropensci-review): a 2-hour workshop to showcase and discuss how rOpenSci communicates, builds, and reviews software.

 The Community Track is focused on community-building skills:

-* [How To Contribute to Open Projects and Communities](https://osschampionsprogram.netlify.app/) is a two-hour session presenting community participation frameworks, examples, and recommendations for your package.
+* [How To Contribute to Open Projects and Communities](https://osschampionsprogram.netlify.app/): a 2-hour session presenting community participation frameworks, examples, and recommendations for your package.

-* [Marketing Ideas For Your Package](/blog/2024/03/07/package-marketing/) In this blog post we suggest a series of activities and tools for advertising your package.
+* [Marketing Ideas For Your Package](/blog/2024/03/07/package-marketing/): A blog post presenting a series of activities and tools for advertising your package.

 Next month, we will complete the training with a workshop on Git and GitHub and another on Event Organization.